 The play, originally called All is True, was being performed when the first Globe Theatre was destroyed by fire, on 29th June 1613.
-A letter by Henry Bluett referring to this states that it was a new play and had been performed ‘two or three times before’, so the play can be dated reliably to 1613.
+A letter by Henry Bluett referring to this states that it was a new play and had been performed ‘two or three times before’, so was probably written sometime in 1612 or early 1613.

 The play wasn’t printed before appearing in the First Folio.
 It was probably typeset from manuscripts by Shakespeare and his possible collaborator John Fletcher, corrected by Heminge and Condell.

 ‘She shall be, to the happiness of England,